 Our Curriculum Design

-At Blakehill, we are uncompromising and ambitious in our vision for excellence and enjoyment for all pupils in all areas of the curriculum across school, to ensure that our students have the knowledge, skills, understanding, attitudes and values to lead successful lives both now and in the future.
+At Blakehill, we are uncompromising and ambitious in our vision for excellence and enjoyment for all pupils in all areas of the curriculum to ensure that our students have the knowledge, skills, understanding, attitudes and values to lead successful lives both now and in the future.

 Leaders have a clear rationale for our curriculum design which is based on full coverage of the National Curriculum.
-It is designed to ensure that a pupil's learning is carefully sequenced to allow pupils to build on prior knowledge and skills and prepare them for success.
+It is designed to ensure that a pupil's learning is carefully sequenced; building on prior knowledge and skills; preparing them for success.
+Our aim is to provide a curriculum offer where pupils thrive; encouraging pupils to become independent, solution seeking and resilient learners who acquire the skills and knowledge that prepares them for the next stage of their education.

 Our Curriculum continues to evolve to reflect the needs and interests of our learners.
 Careful consideration is given to the sequence of our curriculum.
 It is important that our pupils develop the knowledge and skills that enable them to make links within subjects and in other subjects across the curriculum.
 We believe that in reviewing our curriculum, we are able to tailor learning experiences to ensure that they are meaningful, relevant and purposeful for Blakehill children.

 Sequencing our curriculum